cubesystems/rails3-jquery-autocomplete/README.md

 This will update the field with id *#some_element with the id of the selected object.
 The value for this option can be any jQuery selector.

+### Autocomplete widget options

+The Jquery autocomplete widget allow the following options: 'disabled', 'appendTo', 'autoFocus', 'delay', 'minLength', 'position', and 'source' (see: http://docs.jquery.com/UI/Autocomplete#options).
+Note: The source option is not supported here since it is handled by this plugin itself.

+You can define values for these options by adding attributes to your 'autocomplete_field' field in the view.

+#### disabled

+Disables (true) or enables (false) the autocomplete.
+Can be set when initializing (first creating) the autocomplete.

+Default = false

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :disabled => "true"

+If you disable de autocomplete when initializing, you'll probably want to enable it somewhere else in your javascript code:

+Get or set the disabled option, after init:

+    //getter
+    var disabled = $( ".selector" ).autocomplete( "option", "disabled" );
+    //setter
+    $( ".selector" ).autocomplete( "option", "disabled", false );

+#### appendTo

+Which element the menu should be appended to.

+Default: 'body'

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :append_to => '#another_ellement'

+#### autoFocus

+If set to true, the first item will be automatically focused.

+Default = false

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :autoFocus => "true"

+#### delay

+The delay in milliseconds the Autocomplete waits after a keystroke to activate itself.

+Default = 300

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :delay => "100"

+#### minLength

+The minimum number of characters a user has to type before the Autocomplete activates.

+Default = 2

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :min_length => "0"

+#### position

+Identifies the position of the Autocomplete widget in relation to the associated input element.
+The "of" option defaults to the input element, but you can specify another element to position against.

+Default = { my: "left top", at: "left bottom", collision: "none" }

+    f.autocomplete_field :brand_name, autocomplete_brand_name_products_path, :position => "{ my: "right top", at: "right bottom", collision: "none" }"

+#### source

+Defines the data to use.

+The source options can obviously not be specified here since it is handled by this plugin itself.

 ### Getting extra object data

 If you need to extra data about the selected object, you can use the *:update_elements* HTML attribute.